mehulagg/gitlab_test/doc/api/epic_links.md

 If a user is not a member of a group and the group is private, a `GET` request on that group will result to a `404` status code.

-Epics are available only in the [Ultimate/Gold tier](https://about.gitlab.com/pricing/).
-If the epics feature is not available, a `403` status code will be returned.
+Multi-level Epics are available only in GitLab [Ultimate/Gold](https://about.gitlab.com/pricing/).
+If the Multi-level Epics feature is not available, a `403` status code will be returned.

 ## List epics related to a given epic